dansand/gitbookGitbook/gettingstarted.md

 ##Step 4: Book layout

 Your book will automatically have file called SUMMARY.md and place it in the docs directory.
-This is where you write out the tree of the book (or autogenerate).
+This is what dictates the contents tree of the book (or autogenerate).
 It looks a bit like this:

 ```
 # Table of content